-- Minor instances are dealt with by the classroom teacher, or the staff member who witnesses or to whom the situation is reported. - If similar situations arise for the same student, the principal is notified. - It is expected that the principal will be notified of all incidents at the school involving bullying, harassment, or intimidation.

-- Depending on the circumstances, the student may be asked to reflect on the situation by completing a 'reflection worksheet' (see the appendix) which may require that the parent and teacher work with the student to repair the damage and re-establish the relationships. - Parents of the student who did the harm are always notified of serious situations or repeat offences. - Parents of the student who was harmed are always notified regarding the situation (personal details regarding the student doing the harm are not shared) - It is also the responsibility of Parents to notify the Teacher and/or the principal if their child is reporting incidents of bullying, harassment, or intimidation please do not assume that we are aware. - In severe situations where all other options are exhausted, there may be the possibility of suspension.
+- Minor instances are dealt with by the classroom teacher, or the staff member who witnesses or to whom the situation is reported. - If similar situations arise for the same student, the principal is notified. - The principal will be notified of all incidents at the school involving bullying, harassment, or intimidation. - Depending on the circumstances, the student may be asked to reflect on the situation by completing a 'reflection worksheet' (see the appendix) which may require that the parent and teacher work with the student to repair the damage and re-establish the relationships. - Parents of the student who did the harm are always notified of serious situations or repeat offences. - Parents of the student who was harmed are always notified regarding the situation (personal details regarding the student doing the harm are not shared) - Parents are also responsible for notifying the Teacher and/or the principal if their child is reporting bullying, harassment, or intimidation do not assume we are aware. - In severe situations where all other options are exhausted, there may be the possibility of suspension.
 It is understood that a suspension teaches the child nothing but provides school staff with time to develop a plan to support and to re-integrate the student.
 The goal of any intervention is to have a student re-establish positive behaviour, and to engage in purposeful learning.